instantdb/instant/client/www/pages/docs/modeling-data.md

 4. Click "Edit Schema"
 5. Click `createdAt`

-You'll see modal that you can use to rename the attribute, index it, or delete it:
+You'll see a modal that you can use to rename the attribute, index it, or delete it:

 {% screenshot src="https://paper-attachments.dropboxusercontent.com/s_3D2DA1E694B2F8E030AC1EC0B7C47C6AC1E40485744489E3189C95FCB5181D4A_1734057623734_img.png" /%}